Naomikh/Booking-System/README.md

  1. Start your local server and open phpMyAdmin (usually accessible at http://localhost/phpmyadmin).
  2. Create a database and user (e.g., wordpress-website) :  If using Xampp go to Myphp admin.
 *	Note down the database name, username, and password for the next step.
+ 3. Go to the downloaded booking system and look for > makgolo2_wpdb open in notepad and replace > https://makgolokoe.co.za with your local  website eg. http://local/yourwebsite.co.za.
+ 4. Import the .sql file located in the root directory into your project.

- 3. Configure the wp-config.php file:
+ 5. Configure the wp-config.php file:
 *	Update database credentials:php Copy code
        * define('DB_NAME', 'your_database_name');
        * define('DB_USER', 'your_database_user');
        * define('DB_PASSWORD', 'your_database_password');
        * define('DB_HOST', 'localhost');

- 4. Import the .sql file located in the root directory into your project.

   #  Step 4: Configure WordPress